webforj/webforj-documentation/docs/components/label.md

 ## HTML Injection

 In addition to using the label as static text, it can also be used as an HTML tag within your code.
-Simply set the label's text to the desired HTML tag with the various attributes, class names, etc, and the label will be replaced with the desired HTML element.
+Simply set the label's content to the desired HTML tag with the various attributes, class names, etc, and the label will be replaced with the desired HTML element.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=componentdemos.labeldemos.LabelDemo'